How to Hire a Professional Makeup Artist for Photo and Video Shoots

 It’s good to be able to see some previous work from makeup artists.
 That way, you can at least gauge what kind of work they’d be producing for you.
 Also, if they have a wide variety of different looks and different types of makeup in their portfolio, that’s always a good indication that they are experienced or at least that they understand how to produce different work and not always the same look on different faces.

-like with a , checking out their portfolio is going to be really important.
+Just like with a photographer, checking out their portfolio is going to be really important.
 You want to make sure that they’re able to create the right look for the project that you are working on, or at least that they have a good variety of skills at their disposal.
 That way, they’ll be able to work with you creatively to come up with some new and interesting looks that fit your particular project.

 Also, it’s helpful to keep communication open with makeup artists and describe exactly what you need.
 Makeup artists have their own ideas of what they’d like to create or what you might want them to create.
-Try to use as much descriptive terminology as you can to help the makeup artist paint a in their of what you want.
+Try to use as much descriptive terminology as you can to help the makeup artist paint a picture in their mind of what you want.
 And that makeup artist should be communicating with you as well.

 If you’re not getting a whole lot of information from them and you’re pulling teeth to try to see what they’re thinking of for your project, then that might not be the best match.
 You definitely want the communication to be a two-way street.